JoshuaHartz/Intro-To-Ophcrack/README.md

 Now whats a hash cracking program good for if we dont have rainbowtables/wordlists.
 Luckily ophcrack provides a metric TON of rainbow tables that you can use.
 In short a rainbow table is a set of reversed hashes used to crack other hashes.

-They have a section on source forge with all the tables for you but some of them arent fully downlaodable and you kinda have to build them yourself, but luckily I had nothing better to do and I made them for you, which I will attach here to this repo.
+They have a section on source forge with all the tables for you but some of them arent fully downlaodable and you kinda have to build them yourself, but luckily I had nothing better to do and I made them for you.
+Due to github filesize limitations I cant add them here so ill add them to a google drive.